The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 Due to the nature of how Gunbreaker is in Endwalker, if you follow the rotation as intended you will eventually come to a situation at certain intervals where you will have:

-* 3 cartridges prepped.
+* Three Cartridges prepped.
 * Solid Barrel is ready to cast at the next GCD.
 * No Mercy is still on cooldown until after the next GCD.

 This isn’t an error or a mistake, it’s guaranteed in the rotation and will happen.
 The most optimal choice for this is to use Gnashing Fang ➞ Jugular Rip ➞ No Mercy.
-(See 3 Minute window above).
+(See three minute window above).

 Although we are leaving Gnashing Fang and Jugular Rip out of No Mercy, it secures an extra Burst Strike in No Mercy while ensuring that No Mercy does not drift out of raid buffs.
 It has been discussed and assessed and, as odd as it is, No Mercy after Gnashing is the optimal play and is something you will need to get used to.

 ## Bloodfest

 Bloodfest is our second indirect/buffing offensive ability.
 Granting us a full Powder Gauge, it simply enables more gauge expenditure and therefore more damage.
-Using Bloodfest effectively is a way we can enter an optimal No Mercy without worrying about carts or can provide 3xBurst Strikes within No Mercy.
+Using Bloodfest effectively is a way we can enter an optimal No Mercy without worrying about carts or can provide three Burst Strikes within No Mercy.
 The two biggest mistakes I see new Gunbreakers do is hold Bloodfest for No Mercy or to use it as reset for downtime; although the latter is not a bad option, it should not be used exclusively for that purpose.

-**\
-Bloodfest should be used on cooldown** and, if done so, will line up for big burst windows with No Mercy naturally every 3 minutes.
+**Bloodfest should be used on cooldown** and, if done so, will line up for big burst windows with No Mercy naturally every three minutes.
 Delaying Bloodfest is extremely situational and should not be done excessively as it will result in lost usages.
 Lost usages means lost ammo, lost ammo means lost damage.

 **Bloodfest is up but No Mercy is on cooldown:**\
 Burst Strike or Fated Circle until your gauge is empty, then use Bloodfest to refill.

-* If Gnashing Fang is coming up, you can use Gnashing Fang to dump 1 cart unless waiting for Gnashing will cause you to hold Bloodfest for several GCDs, in that case, Burst Strike to 0 carts ➞ Bloodfest ➞ Gnashing Fang.
+* If Gnashing Fang is coming up, you can use Gnashing Fang to dump 1 cart unless waiting for Gnashing will cause you to hold Bloodfest for several GCDs, in that case, Burst Strike to zero Cartridges ➞ Bloodfest ➞ Gnashing Fang.

 **Bloodfest is up and No Mercy is ready:**\
-No Mercy is to be entered the same as any other window, being already at 3/3 cartridges.
+No Mercy is to be entered the same as any other window, being already at 3/3 Cartridges.

-* Utilize  Gnashing Fang and  Double Down to get to 0/3 carts, then use Bloodfest to gain 3/3 cartridges again.
+* Utilize  Gnashing Fang and  Double Down to get to 0/3 Cartridges, then use Bloodfest to gain 3/3 cartridges again.

-This allows you to refill your cartridge gauge to place 3  Burst Strikes into No Mercy.
+This allows you to refill your Cartridge gauge to place three Burst Strikes into No Mercy.

 Bloodfest will always grant 3 carts.
 So using it with any carts loaded is a loss.\
 1 cart loaded + 3 carts from Bloodfest = 4 carts, **1 lost due to overcap!**